nicojapas/BER-DAFT-JAN21/Lessons/2.06_update_bulk_insert_normalization_data_anomalies_intro_aggregations/lesson.md

   It is important to note the difference between DELETE and DROP.
   `DELETE` only removes the contents of the table, while the `DROP` command removes the table from the database.
 (Remember we used the statement `drop table if exists district_demo;` before we created the table in the database to make sure that it doesn't already exist in the database.)

-> Ask students to delete all the contents of the table `district_demo` as well.

 ```sql
 delete from district_demo;
 ```